 In Beirut, tensions between the factions involved in the Lebanese war paused on Sunday (1 July) when the race-course re-opened.

-In Beirut, tensions between the factions involved in the Lebanese war paused on Sunday (1 July) when the race-course re-opened.
+Background: In Beirut, tensions between the factions involved in the Lebanese war paused on Sunday (1 July) when the race-course re-opened.
 Right wing Christians, leftist Moslems and Palestinians gathered to watch their favourite horses and jockeys compete for the first time in four years.

 SYNOPSIS: The race-course is located near the "green line" which divides the eastern half of Beirut from the pre-dominantly Moslem half.
 The first week of races attracted thousands of enthusiasts to cheer on their favourites - most of whom had seen very little action since the closure of the course in 1975.